nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   For example, `adda /name Taylor Swift /phone 91961969` and `adda /phone 91691969 /name Taylor Swift` will result in the same applicant added.

+* Leading spaces in parameters are ignored.
+  For example, `addm /name Taylor Swift /phone 91691969` is equivalent to `addm /name &nbsp;&nbsp;Taylor Swift /phone 91691969`.

 * Items with … after them can be used multiple times (1 or more).
   For example, the `findm KEYWORD` command can be used to search 1 `KEYWORD` like `findm SWE`, or 2 `KEYWORD`s like `findm SWE Product`.

 * Fields in square brackets `[ ]` are optional fields.
+  In conjunction with …, this means that the field can appear 0 or more times.<br/>
   For example, `[/tag TAG]...` means the /tag parameter can be omitted, or used multiple times like `/tag SWE`, `/tag UIUX /tag Product`, etc.

-* For commands that do not take input parameters (e.g. `help`, `exit`), any input parameters provided will be ignored.
+* For commands that do not take input parameters (e.g. `help`, `exit`), any input parameters provided will be ignored.<br>
   For example, `help /name Taylor Swift` is equivalent to `help` and will still open the help window.

 * See [examples of fields](#58-examples-of-fields) for more examples of valid and invalid fields.